kawa-kokosowa/staticfuzz/README.md

 http://staticfuzz.com/

-Image board of ten anonymous memories.

-Every new memory makes the oldest vanish forever.
+A board for ten anonymous memories.
+Each new memory replaces the oldest.

 ## Why use?